royangkr/ramen-ratings/README.md

 - Package can be NULL, but must not be empty
 - Rating must be between 0.0-5.0

 Importantly, I decided to not use ID as the primary key and instead use the [unique rowid].
 This gave me the opportunity to use the ID as the “ID/token of the reviewer”.
 When submitting reviews, the reviewer is asked to include an ID.
 If someone wants to modify/delete the review, he has to enter the correct ID.

+(Note: some reviews imported from the sample dataset will have the same ID and rowid.
+If you think this defeats the purpose of using the ID as a secret token, you can uncomment line 38 of init_db.py "random.shuffle(to_db)", but when you want to delete any of them, you would have to manually search for their ID in ramen-ratings.csv :laughing: )

 ## Installation for Windows
 Install [Python 3]